elastic/elasticsearch-py/docs/reference/index.md

 # Python [overview]

-This is the official Python client for {{es}}.
-Its goal is to provide common ground for all {{es}}-related code in Python.
-For this reason, the client is designed to be unopinionated and extendable.
-API reference documentation for this client is available on [Read the Docs](https://elasticsearch-py.readthedocs.io).
+This documentation covers the [official Python client for {{es}](https://github.com/elastic/elasticsearch-py/tree/main/elasticsearch/dsl)}.
+The goal of the Python client is to provide common ground for all {{es}}-related code in Python.
+The client is designed to be unopinionated and extendable.

+API reference documentation is provided on [Read the Docs](https://elasticsearch-py.readthedocs.io).

 ## Example use [_example_use]

-Simple use-case:
+Here's a simple Python client use case:

 ```python
 >>> from datetime import datetime